hughobrien/zfs-remote-mirror/README.md

 	root@local# newfs -Ujn /dev/zvol/wd/vol.eli
 	root@local# mount /dev/zvol/wd/vol.eli /wd/vol

-I suppose you could use ZFS on the new volume, but that sounds like trouble, so let's keep to UFS.
+I suppose you could use ZFS instead of UFS on the new volume, if you have a [totem](https://www.google.ie/search?q=inception+totem&tbm=isch), but it's probably more trouble than it's worth.

 */wd/vol* is now available for secure storage.
 The *-s* flag to *zfs create* indicates a *sparse allocation*; the system won't reserve the full 100GiB and won't allocate any more data than you actually write to it.
 While 100GiB is the most it can hold, you can use ZFS properties to increase the volume size and then *growfs* if you ever hit that limit (*geli* may need to be informed of the resize too).